 What is Tanghulu?

-Tanghulu is a popular candied fruit snack from Northern China.
+Tanghulu is a candied fruit snack that originated in Northern China.
 This Chinese street food is different from traditional candied fruit because the sugar syrup creates a hard crunchy shell around the fresh fruit rather than the soft candied fruit that you may be used to.

-Traditional Tanghulu is served on bamboo skewers which make it easy to eat anywhere.
-Classically it is made with Crataegus pinnatifida fruit, also known as mountain hawthorn, but it can also be made with any type of fruit that you like.
+Traditional Tanghulu is served by street vendors on bamboo skewers which makes it easy to eat anywhere.
+Classically it is made with Crataegus pinnatifida fruit, also known as mountain hawthorn fruit or Chinese hawthorn berries, but it can also be made with any type of fruit that you like.

 Why you will love this recipe:

-- It's easy to make and only requires 3 ingredients - fruit, sugar and water.
+- This is such an easy recipe!
+It's quick and easy and only requires 3 ingredients to make - fruit, sugar and water.

-- You can use any type of fruit that you like for making this candied fruit snack including grapes, raspberries, blueberries or strawberries.
+- You can use any type of fruit that you like for making this candied fruit snack including grapes, raspberries, apples (even crab apples), blueberries or strawberries.

-- It's dairy free, gluten free and vegan.
+- These fruit skewers are dairy free, gluten free and vegan.

 Ingredients and substitutions:

-- Fresh fruit - I personally love using strawberries but you can use any fruit you like including oranges, grapes, blueberries, raspberries, blackberries or even apples.
+- Fresh fruit - I personally love using fresh strawberries but you can use any type of fruit that you like.
+Some other great options include oranges, grapes, blueberries, raspberries, blackberries, hawthorn fruit, dragon fruit, pineapple chunks, or even apples.

-- Granulated sugar - I use organic cane sugar but you can also use white sugar too.
+- Granulated sugar - this is used to make the delicious candy coating on this sweet snack.
+I use organic cane sugar but white sugar works too.

 - Water - this is used to make the hard sugar coating that will coat the fruit.